-Gentle and controlled exercise is especially recommended for expectant mothers because it supplies the entire body with oxygen and this is, of course, good for the baby.
+Gentle and controlled exercise is especially recommended for expectant mothers because it supplies the entire body with oxygen, which is good for the baby.
 Pilates for pregnant women combines slow movements with concentrated breathing, which in turn promotes relaxation and well-being.

 In contrast to “normal” Pilates, pregnancy exercises never activate the straight abdominal muscles, diagonal abdominal muscles, and pelvic floor together.
 This is important, so you can avoid exerting too much pressure on the abdomen.

 During pregnancy, you should take special care not to strain straight abdominal muscles (i.e. no sit-ups!).
 In this way, you avoid shortening the abdominal wall or compressing your abdomen.
 Instead, you should concentrate on your lateral abdominal muscles, which indirectly strengthen the back and help you to support your natural posture.
 This way your belly can grow without any problems!
-Pilates exercises train exactly these important muscles and at the same time provide more relaxation and a good body feeling.
+Pilates exercises train these important muscles, provide more relaxation, and leave your body feeling healthy.